OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 The core dilemma with this approach is that, by definition, jailbreaking causes the app's environment to be unreliable: The APIs used to test whether a device is jailbroken can be manipulated, and with code signing disabled, the jailbreak detection code can easily be patched out.
 It is therefore not a very effective way of impeding reverse engineers.
 Nevertheless, jailbreak detection can be useful in the context of a larger software protection scheme.
 Also, MASVS L2 requires displaying a warning to the user, or terminate the app, when a jailbreak has been detected - the idea here is to inform users opting to jailbreak their device about the potential security implications (and not so much hindering determined reverse engineers).

-We'll revisit this topic in more detail in the chapter "Testing Resiliency Against Reverse Engineering".
+We'll revisit this topic in the chapter "Testing Resiliency Against Reverse Engineering".

 ### Reverse Engineering iOS Apps

+-- TODO [Overview] --

 #### Static Analysis

+-- TODO [Basic static analysis ] --

 #### Debugging